github-aws-runners/terraform-aws-github-runner/README.md

 ### Experimental - Optional queue to publish GitHub workflow job events

-The standard queue is an internal queue used by the scale-up lambda, the format we use here is an internal format.
+This queue is an experimental feature to allow you to receive a copy of the wokflow_jobs events sent by the GItHub App.
+For example to calculate matrix or monitor the system.

+To enable the feature set `enable_workflow_job_events_queue = true`.
+Be-aware the feature in experimental!

+Messages received on the queue are using the same format as published by GitHub wrapped in a property `workflowJobEvent`.

 ```
 export interface GithubWorkflowEvent {
   workflowJobEvent: WorkflowJobEvent;